 It’s not Ant-Man’s desires that drive the film, it’s Michael Douglas’s.
 Ant-Man should be worried about violating house arrest, frantic to get back home.
 But he’s not, because the Wasp team has it all handled.
 His relationship with the Wasp should be fraught with anger and sexual tension.
 Instead it’s just sort of— not a big deal.
 The filmmakers even gave the climactic Quantum Universe rescue scene to Douglas instead of Rudd.
 While Douglas gets the girl, Ant-Man battles a villain that he’s barely interacted with before and who doesn’t even hate him.

 The result is a nice-enough movie.
 But once you realize how passive the lead character is you can’t stop noticing it.
 And you can’t stop wishing that Paul Rudd, a super-charming guy, was really the hero of his movie.

 The lesson for the rest of us: Make sure your hero owns their own story.
 Make the hero’s desires and choices kick off the beginning of the story, let their difficulties motivate the middle, and let your hero’s strengths or weaknesses lead them to the story’s end.

-Here’s a simple mnemonic: picture Paul Rudd asleep in the passenger seat of a van and remember: Always let your hero drive the car and the movie.
+Use Paul Rudd asleep in the passenger seat of a van as your mnemonic image and always let your hero drive.
+The car and the movie.